websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/managing-prices/introduction-to-pricing.md

 * If an applicable Price List exists, then Commerce searches its price entries for the Product SKU.

-  * If an entry for the SKU exists, the algorithm applies any existing price modifiers to it and uses the total/result<!--w/c--> for the SKU's unit price.
+  * If an entry for the SKU exists, the algorithm applies any existing price modifiers to it and uses the total for the SKU's unit price.

-  * If no entry for the SKU exists, the algorithm applies any existing price modifiers to the SKU's Base Price List entry and uses the total/result<!--w/c--> for the SKU's unit price.
+  * If no entry for the SKU exists, the algorithm applies any existing price modifiers to the SKU's Base Price List entry and uses the total for the SKU's unit price.

 * If no applicable Price List exists, the SKU's Base Price List entry is used for the SKU's unit price.